audiolabs/APSRR-2016/README.md

 | ⭐️⭐️⭐️⭐️⭐️ | Can be easily reproduced with at most 15 minutes of user effort, requiring some proprietary source packages.     |
 | 🌟       | Can be easily reproduced with at most 15 min of user effort, requiring only standard, freely available tools    |

+__Note__: The reproducibility reports were prepared by the students.
+The reported `Reproducibilty Score` below, therefore are based on the author's own report and do not necessarily reflect the view of the International Audio Laboratories Erlangen.

 ## Seminar Organisation: